 In-scope organisations will need to pay a minimum effective rate of tax of 15% in every country in which they operate.
 Groups with effective tax rates below the minimum in any particular jurisdiction will be required to pay top-up tax.
 From 2024, in cases where the income inclusion rule does not apply to a business, the ‘undertaxed payment rule’ will apply as a secondary (backstop).

 The global minimum tax rate of 15% is estimated to generate around USD 150 billion in new tax revenues globally per year.

-We recognize that many businesses will want to understand the likely impact of OECD Pillar Two approach on their organization.
+We recognise that many businesses will want to understand the likely impact of OECD Pillar Two approach on their organisation.
 Our policy and technical tax specialists are advising many businesses, helping them to understand the implications of the new rules including additional tax costs, frictions in group structures and assessing potential approaches for businesses to prepare ahead of the Pillar Two rules taking effect.

 In addition to our advisory services, our OECD Pillar One and Pillar Two modelling service combines the deep expertise of Deloitte tax specialists with the analytical power of our technology solution to help companies assess and evaluate the potential implications of Pillar Two on their tax profile.